JAVA-IMAGING/image-processing/README.md

     `git clone https://github.com/JAVA-IMAGING/image-processing.git`

-2. Navigate to project directory
+2. Navigate to Maven project directory

-    `cd ./image-processing`
+    `cd ./image-processing/java-imaging`

-3. Run Maven wrapper command
+3. Validate and compile the Maven project

-    `TO BE IMPLEMENTED`
+    - `mvn validate` and `mvn compile`, a _test_ directory will then be created with class files.
+    - If Maven is not installed, replace `mvn` with either `./mvnw` or `.\mvnw.cmd`  if system is Windows or Linux/Mac respectively to make use of the wrapper

+4. Package the compiled code and run
+    `mvn package` will compile once more before packaging into _.jar_ file.
+Execute _.jar_ file found in _test_ directory `java -cp target/<jar-file-name>.jar com.package.of.main.file`